MaheenSiddique783/-Smart-Aquarium-Feeder/README.md

 ## 🛠️ Setup and Build

-1. Flash `main.c` to your STM32 board using Keil or STM32CubeIDE.
+1. Flash `motor.c` to your STM32 board using Keil UVision5.
 2. Open Tera Term and connect via USART1 to see time updates and debug logs.
 3. Connect components as shown in [images/schematic.png](images/schematic.png).